cs4241-21a/a1-gettingstarted/README.md

 2. (5 points) Use a font from [Goolge Fonts](https://fonts.google.com) in your website.
 (DONE)
-    +5 Oswald is used in the font for the main header at the top of the webpage as well as in the sub headers.
+    +5 Sofia is used in the font for the main header at the top of the webpage as well as in the sub headers.